Activate OpenGL and GLSL on Xcode

 sudo make install

-, it shows this information in terminal.
-We have the header files of GLEW
+After installing GLEW, it shows this information in terminal.
+We have the header files of GLEW which are in the /usr/local/include/GLand the libraries of GLFW which are in the /usr/local/lib/

-Build Glm
+Build Glm libraries.

 - Create a new folder on your desktop amd unzip the

-zip file.
-For example, I create a new folder calledglm_build
+Glmzip file.
+For example, I create a new folder calledglm_build. - Go to the directory of

-and get the working directory ofGlm
+GLEWand get the working directory ofGlmbypwdLinux command. -

 Go(cd) to your new folder and type this in your mac terminal.

-After camke the folder, it shows this information in your terminal:
+cmake /~the working directory of glfw~/ -DBUILD_SHARED_LIBS=ONAfter camke the folder, it shows this information in your terminal:

 -